Renowned New York Contemporary Artist Returns to His Roots

-ROCHESTER, NEW YORK, UNITED STATES, April 19, 2023/EINPresswire.com/ -- Professional LEGO® artist Jonathan Lopes will be joining the BrickUniverse Inspire Tour at the Dome Arena/Minett Hall for 2 days on this weekend - April 22-23
+ROCHESTER, NEW YORK, UNITED STATES, April 19, 2023/EINPresswire.com/ -- Professional LEGO® Artist and Author Jonathan Lopes will be joining BrickUniverse Inspire Tour at the Dome Arena/ Minett Hall, April 22-23.

-Lopes began his career as an artist in New York and is excited to be returning this weekend.
-He along with four other acclaimed LEGO® artists are exhibiting their works built entirely out of LEGO® bricks this weekend at BrickUniverse.
+Lopes began his career as an artist in New York and is excited to showcase his New York City Collection.
+He along with other renowned LEGO® artists exhibiting at BrickUniverse create one-of-a-kind masterpieces entirely out of LEGO® bricks.

-Attendees will view the most creations built by professional LEGO® artists under one roof at this exhibition.
-Each of the five artists will have a gallery and attendees are encouraged to ask questions and take pictures.
-This is the only event of its kind in the United States.
+“I’m excited to be returning to my roots and to be able to share my art with the community,” said Lopes.
+“I’m looking forward to seeing the amazing creations from the other artists and help inspire others to create their own works of art.”

-"We are hoping attendees will be inspired by the artists creations on display and build their own masterpiece," said Beights event organizer.
-There will be building zones for creative building and these creations can be put on display during the event.
+The BrickUniverse Inspire Tour is a LEGO® art exhibition featuring the works of professional LEGO® artists from around the world.
+The exhibition will feature a variety of sculptures, mosaics, and other works of art made entirely out of LEGO® bricks.

 EIN Presswire's priority is source transparency.
 We do not allow opaque clients, and our editors try to be careful about weeding out false and misleading content.